The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 The Forty Foot is Dublin's most famous swimming spot.
 365 days a year you will find people swimming here, no matter how cold it is.

-To prove this, just there last week when it was 1C I went to visit it.
-Just for you.
+To prove this, it was 1C when I took these photos.
 I had five layers on while talking to the man in speedos in the photo below while he still was in the water.
 His teeth weren't chattering while we talked.
-I asked him, in a nice way, if he was crazy and he said it was the best thing he did every day.
+I asked him, in the nicest possible way, if he was crazy and he said it was the best thing he did every day.
 Made him feel alive.

 I should add that I was grateful that the gentleman was wearing speedos, because it wasn't so long ago that the Forty Foot was a male only nude swimming spot.
 This is an excerpt from The Irish Times about what happened in July 1974